authorSapp/zmeyApp/README.md

 # How it works.
-There are three hardware module "Jerome" which have input/output pins and we can manage these modules have sending commands via the ethernet.
+There are three  "Jerome" hardware modules which have input/output pins and we can manage these modules by sending commands via the ethernet.

 ![_jerome_screenshot](https://user-images.githubusercontent.com/17491403/148832436-19550200-27df-4551-ba79-d57fed446d79.jpg)